Posts Tagged: service status

 We’re Improving Our “Hosted” Service

-As part of our ongoing commitment to the “remotely hosted” MIDAS service we provide to nearly 60% of our customers, we’re shortly going to be performing some exciting upgrades to further enhance the speed and performance of our systems, and therefore also of our customer’s “remotely hosted” editions of MIDAS!
+As part of our ongoing commitment to the “cloud hosted” MIDAS service we provide to nearly 60% of our customers, we’re shortly going to be performing some exciting upgrades.
+These upgrades will further enhance the speed and performance of our systems, and therefore also of our customer’s “cloud hosted” booking systems!

 What we’re doing…